StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-In no event shall {COMPANY_SINGULAR} or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption,) arising out of the use or inability to use the materials on {APP_NAME}, even if {COMPANY_SINGULAR} or a {COMPANY_SINGULAR} authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall {APP_COMPANY_SINGULAR} or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption,) arising out of the use or inability to use the materials on {APP_NAME}, even if {APP_COMPANY_SINGULAR} or a {APP_COMPANY_SINGULAR} authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.

 </webui-page-segment>